 Naturalist. bTB Badger Vaccinator.
 Nature writer.
 Photographer.
 Bee Watcher.
 Bath Spa Uni Creative Writing MA.

-In 2016 I was included in An anthology for the changing seasons; Autumn and Winter, edited by Melissa Harrison and published by Elliott & Thompson Limited.
+In 2016, I was included in An anthology for the changing seasons; Autumn and Winter, edited by Melissa Harrison and published by Elliott & Thompson Limited.
 Have written about pollinators for Dorset Wildlife Trust, about poisonous plants for The Wildlife Trusts, Wildlife Watch magazine, and about nightjars for the prestigious Land Lines’ Nightjar Nights project.

-Autumn Dawn was published in Autumn Colours, an illustrated limited edition chapbook published by Sampson Low Ltd, and was runner up in the Autumn Writing Competition (out of 500 entrants) run by BeAnimal.
+Autumn Dawn was published in Autumn Colours, an illustrated limited edition chapbook published by Sampson Low Ltd, and was runner-up in the Autumn Writing Competition (out of 500 entrants) run by BeAnimal.

-Travel and Lifestyle
+Travel and Wellbeing

-If you would like to commission a travel, lifestyle or nature article, use any of my photographs (from a library of over 20,000 nature photographs) or would just like to discuss a writing and/or photography idea, it would be great to hear from you.
+If you would like to commission a travel, wellbeing or nature article, use any of my photographs (from a library of over 20,000 nature photographs) or would just like to discuss a writing and/or photography idea, it would be great to hear from you.